How To Choose A Game Design School

 Some trade or vocational schools are not accredited or have been accredited by national organizations that sponsor vocational and trade schools.
 By knowing a school’s accreditation, you’ll know whether or not the credits from that degree will transfer to another school and whether the degree you’ll earn will be a valuable marketplace commodity.

-FIEA is part of the Center For Emerging Media at the University of Central Florida (UCF), the country’s second-largest university.
+FIEA is part of the Communication and Media Building at the University of Central Florida (UCF), the country’s second-largest university.
 Since UCF is SACS accredited, FIEA offers a fully accredited Master’s in Interactive Entertainment.

 3. Do the faculty have real industry experience?